Tithi Bhattacharya

 Specialization

-Despite her use of Marxism as a theoretical tool, and her commitment to complete human liberation, at home Dr. Bhattacharya is forced to live a life of complete servitude to her cat, Cleveland the Valiant, who is sometimes kind enough to afford her certain minimal rights as guaranteed by the Geneva Convention.
+Despite her use of Marxism as a theoretical tool, and her commitment to complete human liberation, at home Professor Bhattacharya is forced to live a life of complete servitude to her cat, Cleveland the Valiant, who is sometimes kind enough to afford her certain minimal rights as guaranteed by the Geneva Convention.